Global Affirm Integration Guide

 </script>

-Step 2: Render Affirm checkout
+Step 2: Render Affirm Checkout

-For "address", the expanded fields are as follows:
+For "address", the expanded fields are:

 • street1